Winning at poker isn’t all about the fundamentals.

 There are a handful of special moves that, when mastered, can make the difference between winning a little and winning a lot.

-In this beginner poker strategy series we’re going to introduce you to 10 essential Texas Hold’em moves and show you exactly how to use them to make more money.
+In this beginner poker strategy series we introduce you to 10 essential Texas Hold’em moves and show you exactly how to use them to make more money.

 Today we cover the triple-barrel bluff, the gunslinger of poker tactics.
 Blow holes in your opponent’s defenses by firing bluff bullets on every street, forcing them to lay down the best hand.